List of Continental Basketball Association All-Star Games

-The CBA All-Star-Game (or CBA All-Star Classic) was a basketball event organised by the CBA from 1979 until 2008.
+The CBA All-Star Game (or CBA All-Star Classic) was a basketball event organised by the Continental Basketball Association from 1979 until 2008.
 It started originally in 1949 as the EBA All-Star Game, and in 1971 it became the EPSBL All-Star Game, following the League's name changes.
 In 1979 CBA organised its first event under the CBA logo and it had been known as the CBA All-Star Classic.
 Overall, it predates the NBA All-Star Game by two years, as the latter took place for first time in 1951.

 The players who hold the record with the most CBA All-Star appearances since 1979 are former NBA star Tim Legler, Ronnie Fields and Claude Gregory who also had a brief NBA spell.
 Additionally the coaches with the most appearances since 1979 are Eric Musselman with 5, Paul Woolpert, Chris Daleo and Dan Panaggio with 4 and Bill Musselman with 3.

 The slam-dunk contest was added on the 1988 edition and the long distance shoot contest on the 1990 and onwards.
 Many legendary and former NBA players like Bob McNeill, Jim Bostic, Eddie Johnson, Mario Elie, Jim Lampley, Stacey King, Anthony Frederick, Ron Rowan, David Thirdkill, Claude Gregory, Steve Burtt Sr., Conner Henry, Michael Hawkins, Michael Brooks, Scott Fisher, Jack Haley, Tony Harris, Tim Legler, Jamario Moon and others have featured in the All-Star Game.